Katenary/katenary/README.md

 ```

 It will use the default PREFIX (`~/.local/`) to install the binary in the `bin` subdirectory.
 You can force the PREFIX
-value at install time, but maybe you need to use "sudo":
+value at install time, but maybe you need to use "`sudo`":

 ```bash
 sudo make install PREFIX=/usr/local